KumoTheDog/.github/profile/README.md

 Data is encrypted-at-rest - encrypted with `AEC-256-CBC` and authenticated with `HMAC-SHA-512`.

 A website is currently in progress!
-I will put it here once it is at a feasible level.
+I will put it here once it is at a feasible level to be shown to others :)